netspective-labs/sql-aide/README.md

 deno task init
 ```

+## Documentation

+SQLa documentation is available at https://netspective-labs.github.io/sql-aide/.

-## Documentation Server
+### Local Documentation Server

+If you're modifying the documenation or would like to use it locally without
-We use [Nextra](https://nextra.site/) for documentation, start the server and
-launch the site:
+Internet access, start the server and launch the site:

 ```bash
 cd support/docs-nextra
 pnpm install    # first time or whenever you do a pull pnpm next       # docs are available at http://localhost:3000
 ```

+We use [Nextra](https://nextra.site/) as document publishing framework.

 ## Unit Testing